mo-forrest/data_projects/Hospital Management Analysis/README.md

 No real patient information was used for this analysis.

-## Findings:
+## Recommendations:
 The findings highlight three critical areas for improvement:

-* Appointment Management – Over half of all scheduled appointments result in cancellations or no-shows, indicating a need to streamline scheduling systems and communication processes.
+* **Appointment Management** – Over half of all scheduled appointments result in cancellations or no-shows, indicating a need to streamline scheduling systems and communication processes.
-* Billing and Payment Processing – With 68% of payments pending or failed, the hospital should review its payment infrastructure to identify and address inefficiencies.
+* **Billing and Payment Processing** – With 68% of payments pending or failed, the hospital should review its payment infrastructure to identify and address inefficiencies.
-* Provider Performance Metrics – Current data lacks insight into quality of care.
+* **Provider Performance Metrics** – Current data lacks insight into quality of care.
 Incorporating patient feedback and outcome-based measures can enhance evaluations of doctors, treatments, and insurance providers.